 And while no car is perfectly airtight (with good reason, remember), some have come closer than others.
 The old Volkswagen Beetle was famous for this, thanks to a clever advertising campaign where the car was driven straight into a lake.
 The car floated away as the driver leaned out of the window and asked, "Now, what other car gives you this kind of quality for this kind of price?"
 This demonstration showed that the doors and body were well-sealed; however, the problem was that the doors could be difficult to close since they would pressurize the cabin momentarily.
 And if you did manage to get the doors closed on the first try, you could feel the pressure in your ears.
 But again, no car is perfectly airtight.

-For more information about diagnosing car problems and other related topics, follow the links on the next page.
+For more information about diagnosing car problems and other related topics, follow the links below.